List of Canadian restaurant chains: The Pint Group

 Edmonton hospitality group that owns 7 restaurant brands in Western Canada, Toronto, and Halifax.
 Banners include The Pint (5 locations), Beercade, Smoke BBQ + BAR, Employees Only, Hey Bud, Crash Hotel, and Arena Liquor store.

 Tut's Egyptian Street Food

 Tut's is a Canadian fast-casual restaurant chain that specializes in Egyptian street food, particularly sandwiches.
 The business was established in August 2020 with a flagship location in Downtown Toronto and has since expanded to multiple locations across Ontario.
 Tut's menu features modern adaptations of traditional Egyptian recipes, presented in a quick-service format.

 Wild Wing

 Wild Wing is a wing sports bar based in King City, Ontario.
 Wild Wing has 96 locations throughout Canada, with plans to introduce a new concept "Wild Wing Roadhouse" in Chatham, Ontario in 2024.

 Wimpy's Diner

-Wimpy's Diner is a chain of 50's & 60's family dining restaurants chain with 51 locations across Canada.
+Wimpy's Diner is a chain of '50s & '60s -themed family dining restaurants chain with 51 locations across Canada.